swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 **After the workshop, the host will**
 * Collect workshop attendance
-* Send attendance and any other feedback to the Carpentries Workshop Administrator
+* Send attendance and any other feedback to the Carpentries Workshop Administration Team
 * Pay the workshop fee (only for centrally organized workshops)
 * Reimburse the instructors